mpv-player/mpv/DOCS/man/vo.rst

         Set the maximum color depth for each of the RGB channels.
         The bigger the value, the better the result but also the more time and memory will be needed at startup process.

+    ``--vo-shablo-bg-ext=<yes|no>`` (default: no)
+        Assume that the terminal is capable of 16 background colors instead of 8.

+        .. note:: Make sure the terminal can display all the 8 additional light background colors.
+                  Otherwise, the result might appear darker or weird.

+    ``--vo-shablo-fg-ext=<yes|no>`` (default: no)
+        Assume that the terminal is capable of 16 foreground colors instead of 8.

+        .. note:: Make sure the terminal can display all the 8 additional light foreground colors.
+                  Otherwise, the result might appear darker or weird.

     ``--vo-shablo-width=<width>``  ``--vo-shablo-height=<height>``
         Assume the terminal has the specified character width and/or height.